Ambrozinogoncalves/Ambrozinogoncalves/README.md

 - 👋 Hi, I’m @Ambrozinogoncalves
 - 👀 I’m interested in Estudo.
-- 🌱 I’m currently learning ADS...
+- 🌱 I’m currently learning ADS.
 - 📫 How to reach me ambrosinogoncalves@gmail.com.
-- 😄 Pronouns: ...
-- ⚡ Fun fact: Curiosidade em aprender tecnologias nove e aperfeiçoar no mercado imobiliário
+- ⚡ Fun fact: Curiosidade em aprender tecnologias nove e aperfeiçoar no mercado imobiliário.

 <!---
 Ambrozinogoncalves/Ambrozinogoncalves is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.